-SoL Substantive Knowledge Year 7 African People's Dance The journey of traditional African People's dance through its roots in Eastern Africa to Brazilian Capoeira, over to America as the Lindy Hop and Charleston grew in popularity.
+Sol Year 7 African Peo- ple's Dance Substantive Knowledge The journey of traditional African People's dance through its roots in Eastern Africa to Brazilian Capoeira, over to America as the Lindy Hop and Charleston grew in popularity.
 We then track it to more contemporary dance styles and see its influence in jazz and street dance and break dance.
-Students will gain knowledge of the key stylistics qualities that appear in all these styles and the lifestyle and culture that made it so popular.
-Year 7 Theatre Through Time An exploration into the history of theatre as we track back to its roots in Ancient Greek Theatre and Commedia dell'arte.
+Students will gain knowl- edge of the key stylistics qualities that appear in all these styles and the lifestyle and culture that made it so popular.
+Year 7 Mean to Be Free An opportunity to build understanding of context through the study of a short play.
+Students will gain knowledge on the slave trade and the role Harriett Tubman played in her quest to help liberate black slaves.
+Students build empathy as they play characters from a different time and place - broadening their understanding of the world.
+Yr 7 Theatre Through Time An exploration into the history of theatre as we track back to its roots in Ancient Greek Theatre and Commedia dell'arte.
 Students will gain knowledge about important movements in theatre history and the different styles of theatre that were popular in the past.
 Year 8 Noughts and Crosses Students build skills of empathy as they explore characters from a parallel world wear the Crosses have the power and the Noughts are treated as second class citizens.
 This will help prompt lots of rich conversations about our own history and how the world is developing.
 GCSE Drama course The whole course is about students understanding the craft of drama and combining it with their growing confidence.
 Frequent opportunities to perform and develop own opinions.
 Blood Brothers is studied which further explores issue of class and socio-economic discrimination.